Sijjin (film series): Originals

 After learning of their deaths, Sudet, not wanting to end up the same, goes to meet Abdullah Hodja for help.
 After analysing Sudet, Hodja told him that the entities are djinns and they wanted him to find Kader in Orhan's house.
 As soon as he arrived, Sudet sneaks inside and, while Orhan is distracted, goes to the root cellar, following Hodja's instruction.
 As Kader sees and follows him, he finds something covered in white sheet and uncovers it, only to discover Kader's rotting corpse inside.
 Just then, Kader's face turns demonic and one of the djinns appear as a humanoid creature, grabbing her from behind and dragging her into their world.
 It was then revealed that Kader had already died during the car accident due to Ayse's curse as she was unable to cope with Halil's death, and Orhan, unable to cope with Kader's death, dig her body from her grave and performed a ritual to bring her back.
 Instead, he had kidnapped a djinn and made her look like Kader, with no memories of her previous life.
 Angered by this, the djinn's parents started haunting Mehmet, asking for Sudet's help.
 They had also murdered Orhan's parents as revenge.
 It was the djinn's mother who appeared at the root cellar while the djinn's father had distracted Orhan by making him hallucinate seeing himself and his mother outside.
 Ever since then, Mehmet had miraculously recovered and is able to walk.
 However, Sudet never knew what happened to Orhan afterwards, as he had disappeared, with some people starting a rumour that he had committed suicide to join Kader in the afterlife.
 At the end of the film, Orhan, who is still alive, visits his wife's grave one last time, with Kader's spirit calling out to him from behind as the adhan can be heard in the background.

 Remake

 In 2023, Indonesian film producer Rapi Films, with SkyMedia and Legacy Pictures, announced an adaptation of Sijjin for release on 11 November 2023, as well as theatrical deals to Malaysia, Brunei, Singapore, and Cambodia.

 The plot follows Irma's terror, falling in unrequited love with her own cousin Galang, a married father with great devotion.
 Obsessed with being the only woman Galang's life, she desires marriage, assistance for which she requests a shaman.
 The shaman accepts Irma's request, namely by sending black magic to Galang's wife in five severe night terrors: Possession, mystical disturbances, suicide attempts, and ultimately death.
-What Irma did not anticipate was being herself haunted.
+What Irma did not anticipate was herself being haunted.